Vishnu852002/Miyuki-bot/README.md

 # miyuki-bot 🤖

-yo so i built this twitter bot that posts anime/gaming/tech stuff automatically. it uses ollama for generation so everything runs locally on your machine (no api costs lol)
+yo so i built this twitter bot that posts anime/gaming/tech stuff automatically. it uses ollama for generation so everything runs locally on your machine (no api costs, if u have money go nuts, interval can be reduced and newsapi give u latest news too.)

 ## what it does